JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 }
 ```

 so in the let block I define all my systems with their user keys and root system keys.
-Then some helper functions for getting a key I want for each host.
+Then some helper functions for getting a key I want from a host.
-Finally, I make a list of `allKeys` so every one of my user and root keys and encrypt/decrypt some common secrets like my user passsord and some api keys.
+Finally, I make a list of `allKeys` so every one of my user and root keys and encrypt/decrypt some common secrets like my user password and some API keys.
 The other list is `serverSecretKeys` which is the root key for my server (which has the most secrets) and all user keys.
 This lets me modify the secret on all my system, but the only root account to encrypt/decrypt is my server.

-When I want to add a new secret I add a new file name in the attrset at the bottom of the file with the list of keys which are valid to encrypt/decrypt and run `agenix -e <filename>`, once my editor closes the file will be created.
+When I want to add a new secret I add a new file name in the `attrset` at the bottom of the file with the list of keys which are valid to encrypt/decrypt and run `agenix -e <filename>`, once my editor closes the file will be created.

 ## Managing Dotfiles with Home Manager